Badlands Fast Facts

 - The Pine Ridge Indian Reservation, governed by the Oglala Sioux Tribe, is both adjacent to and within Badlands National Park.
 Part of the park (the Stronghold Unit), is managed by the tribe.

 - Bison, commonly known as buffalo, can be seen throughout the park, but especially along the unpaved Sage Creek Rim Road.
 Prairie dog towns are also a frequent sight.

 Badlands National Park is located in the Black Hills region of western South Dakota.
 While it is in a rather remote area, Interstate 90 provides direct access to the park.
 For this reason, it is often just a side stop for people traveling I-90, but there is much more to do here.
 Further directions and maps can be found at Getting to Badlands.

 More About Badlands

 We have pages on all sorts of things about Badlands National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.